wanclee/misc/README.md

 ====
 Repository of misc projects; written in any programming language

 InstallMgr is a Java project.
-Idea came from programming test from sfdc
+Idea came from programming test from a saas company